 - Shepard gets one as well when she and Gallardi brofist.

 - Many of the women aboard the Normandy upon meeting M'tarr, Kasumi and Kelly especially.

-- Taking You with Me: The Eldar did this to the Reapers, pouring their psychic energy into their sun to cause it to go nova and destroy hundreds of them and wipe out all trace of Eldar civilization.
+- Taking You with Me: The Eldar did this to the Reapers, pouring their psychic energy into their sun and causing it to go nova, destroying hundreds of them and wiping out all trace of Eldar civilization.

 - Time Stands Still: Maeteris' time shift ability doesn't actually do this, but it's close enough that she lets everyone think that it is.

 - "The Reason You Suck" Speech: Gallardi gives one to the Illusive Man, calling him a selfish coward for not having enough faith in Humanity's ability to combat the alien races.
 For someone who lived in the most Crapsack World possible, it's actually pretty inspiring.

 - The Reveal: It's implied Morinth has been possessed by a Daemon.

 - Third-Person Person: M'tarr always refers to herself by her name.

 - Unresolved Sexual Tension: Some exists between Gallardi and Maeteris, oddly enough.
 Jack teases them on it.

 - Unstoppable Rage: Maeteris does not take news of the Eldar's destruction very well, and ends up plowing through the Collector army attacking Horizon almost singlehandedly.